pebender/alexa-for-lg-webos-tv/docs/common/profile/functions/getUserProfile.md

 If successful, it return the [UserProfile](../interfaces/UserProfile.md).
-Otherwise, it throws a [AuthorizationCommonError](../../error/classes/AuthorizationCommonError.md) for any authorization failures, or a [HttpCommonError](../../error/classes/HttpCommonError.md) for any other errors.
+Otherwise, it throws a [AuthorizationCommonError](../../error/classes/AuthorizationCommonError.md) for any authorization failures, or a CommonError.HttpCommonError | HttpCommonError for any other errors.

 ## Parameters